How to Call Universities During Clearing

 Make sure you practice your answers

 Think about the questions you might be asked and then practice your responses.
-Practising your answers makes you feel more natural and will give you the safety blanket of having something prepared beforehand.
+Rehearsing your answers can make it feel more natural and will give you the safety blanket of having something prepared beforehand.
+You can also rehearse the prompts with friends, family members or a teacher as well.

 If you don’t want to practice, keep some bullet points handy.
 We all lose the thread of what we’re saying sometimes, so keeping a small bullet-pointed list nearby will give you some important points to touch on when answering questions.